How to Write Unique and Engaging Content: Tips & Tricks

 Google Trends – Google Trends is an important place to look to discover what is trending in your niche, and what influencers are talking about.
 Use their search tool daily to stay on top of movements in social media.

 Hemingway – Like Hemingway himself, this app and editor focus on short sentences and profound thoughts.
-Highlighted suggestions for correction are given in areas like overuse of adverbs, hard to read sentences and run-on or repetitive language.
+The app highlights suggestions for correction in areas like overuse of adverbs, hard to read sentences and run-on or repetitive language.

 Check out this post for more content writing tools: